F: @13thStreetWines I: @13thStreetWinery T: 13thStreetWines

 Today Rosehall Run offers three 100 % estate grown iterations of Chardonnay: Our traditional method Blanc de Blancs sparkler CEREMONY, our unoaked Hungry Point Chardonnay and finally our iconic barrel-fermented JCR Rosehall Vineyard Chardonnay, named for our co-founder John Campbell Reston.
 Each wine expresses the place first and displays the beautiful diversity of style that can be achieved with Chardonnay.
 We also produce the carefully crafted, exemplary value ‘Liberated’ Chardonnay available at the LCBO.

-Trius Winery captures the essence of Niagara Wine Country with an extensive collection of terroir-driven wines made by Craig McDonald.
+Trius Winery captures the essence of Niagara Wine Country with an extensive collection of terroir-driven wines made by Emma Garner.
 Trius Winery Restaurant was Niagara-on-the-Lake’s first winery restaurant and Chef Frank Dodd prides himself on sourcing local ingredients.
-Enjoy a range of wines and food including the “Black Glass Dinner” tour and dining experience.
+Enjoy a range of wines and food from Niagara-on-the-Lake's only Michelin Guide recommended restaurant.

 At Trius we work with some of the oldest Chardonnay vineyards and most experienced growers on the Peninsula.